-Clayoquot Plateau Provincial Park on the west coast of Vancouver Island is a high elevation plateau protecting rare plant species, undisturbed old-growth forests, fragile karst features, sinkholes and a number of small lakes.
+Clayoquot Plateau Park on the west coast of Vancouver Island is a high elevation plateau protecting rare plant species, undisturbed old-growth forests, fragile karst features, sinkholes and a number of small lakes.

 This rugged, remote and undeveloped park is extremely difficult to access, but can be reached by the adventurous through a series of logging roads.
 There are no developed trails in the park, but determined visitors will find a pristine forest of Sitka spruce, hemlock and cedar.
 Spectacular views of Clayoquot Sound can be enjoyed from the Plateau’s summit.

-Clayoquot Plateau Provincial Park contains an extensive cave system suitable for exploration by experienced cavers only.
+Clayoquot Plateau Park contains an extensive cave system suitable for exploration by experienced cavers only.
 Although there may be potential for caving opportunities in the future, this area is sensitive and its use is not recommended until a management plan is complete.